localstack/docs/content/en/user-guide/integrations/sdks/dotnet/index.md

     });
 ```

-{{< alert >}}
+{{< alert title="Note">}}
 Make sure you are setting the `AuthenticationRegion` and not the `RegionEndpoint`.
 Setting the `RegionEndpoint` to a constant like `RegionEndpoint.EUWest1` will override the ServiceURL, and your request will end up against AWS.
 {{< /alert >}}